Business Model and Development Strategies

 The Board receives monthly management updates on the Group’s performance and financial position and is responsible for overseeing the preparation of financial statements for each financial year.

-The Directors have acknowledged their responsibility for preparing all information and representations contained in the financial statements of the Company for the year ended 31 December 2016, which give a true and fair view of the state of affairs of the Group and of the results and cash flows for that financial year.
-In preparing the financial statements for the year ended 31 December 2016, the Board has selected appropriate accounting policies, applied them consistently in accordance with the Hong Kong Financial Reporting Standards and Hong Kong Accounting Standards which are pertinent to its operations and relevant to the financial statements, made judgements and estimates that are prudent and reasonable, and ensured the preparation of the financial statements on the going concern basis.
+The Directors have acknowledged their responsibility in the preparation of all information and representations contained in the financial statements of the Company for the year ended 31 December 2017, which give a true and fair view of the financial position of the Group and of the results and cash flows for that financial year.
+In preparing the financial statements for the year ended 31 December 2017, the Board has selected appropriate accounting policies, applied them consistently in accordance with the Hong Kong Financial Reporting Standards and Hong Kong Accounting Standards which are pertinent to its operations and relevant to the financial statements, made judgments and estimates that are prudent and reasonable, and ensured the preparation of the financial statements on a going concern basis.

 The Group endeavours to present a balanced, clear and comprehensible assessment of the Group’s performance, position and prospects.
 The annual, interim and quarterly results of the Company are announced in a timely manner within the limit of three months, two months and 45 days respectively after the end of the relevant periods in accordance with the Listing Rules.

-During the year under review, the remuneration paid/payable to the Company’s auditors, Ernst & Young is set out as follows:
+During the year under review, the remuneration paid/payable to the Company’s auditors, Ernst & Young, Hong Kong, is set out as follows:

 Risk Management and Internal Control

 The Board is responsible for the Group’s risk management and internal control systems and reviews their effectiveness annually.
-Such systems are designed to prudently manage the Group’s risks within an acceptable risk profile.
-The Board has delegated to management the implementation of the risk management and internal control systems as well as the review of relevant financial, operational, compliance, risk management and internal control procedures.
+Such systems are designed to prudently manage the Group’s risks within an acceptable risk profile and provide reasonable assurance against material misstatement or loss.
+The Board has delegated to management the implementation of the risk management and internal control systems as well as the review of the relevant financial, operational, compliance, risk management and internal control procedures.

-The Audit Committee, among others, reviews the financial controls, risk management and internal control systems of the Group and any significant internal control issues identified by the internal audit department, external auditors and management.
-It also conducts review of the internal audit functions with particular emphasis on the scope and quality of management’s on-going monitoring of risks and of the internal control systems and the work of the internal audits and independence of the internal audit department.
+The Audit Committee reviews, among others, the financial controls, risk management and internal control systems of the Group and any significant internal control issues identified by the internal audit department, external auditors and management.
+It also conducts review of the internal audit functions with particular emphasis on the scope and quality of management’s on-going monitoring of risks and of the internal control systems and the work of the internal audit functions and independence of the internal audit department.
 During its annual review, the Audit Committee also considers the adequacy of resources, qualifications and experience of staff of the Group’s accounting, financial reporting and internal audit functions, and their training programmes and budgets.

-The internal audit department monitors compliance with policies and procedures and the effectiveness of the risk management and internal control systems and highlights significant findings in respect of any non-compliance.
-It plays an important role in the Group’s internal control framework, and provides objective assurance to the Board that a sound internal control system is maintained and operated in compliance with the established processes and standards by performing periodic checking.
-The internal audit department issues reports to the Board and relevant management covering various operational and financial processes of the Group and provides summary reports to the Audit Committee together with the status of implementation of their recommendation in each Audit Committee meeting.
+The internal audit department monitors compliance in regard to policies, procedures, the effectiveness of risk management and internal control systems and highlights significant findings in respect of any non-compliance.
+It plays an important role in the Group’s internal control framework, and provides objective assurance to the Board that a sound internal control system is maintained for compliance with the established processes and standards through periodic checking.
+The internal audit department issues reports to the Board and relevant management covering various operational and financial processes of the Group and provides summary reports to the Audit Committee, highlighting the status of implementation of their recommendation in each Audit Committee meeting.
 In addition, the internal audit department reviews the continuing connected transactions of the Group and reports to the Audit Committee.

-The Board is satisfied that the risk management and internal control systems in place covering all material controls including financial, operational and compliance controls and risk management functions for the year under review and up to the date of issuance of 2016 Annual Report and accounts are reasonably effective and adequate.
+The Board has conducted a review of the effectiveness of the risk management and internal control system and is satisfied that the risk management and internal control systems in place covering all material controls including financial, operational and compliance controls and risk management functions for the year under review and up to the date of issuance of this Annual Report and accounts are reasonably effective and adequate.

-The Company Secretary reports to the Chairman and the Managing Director and all members of the Board have access to the advice and service of the Company Secretary.
+The Company Secretary reports to the Chairman and the Managing Director and all members of the Board have access to the advice and services of the Company Secretary.

 Mrs. Ho Lam Lai Ping, Theresa has been the Company Secretary of the Company since December 1992.
 She is a full time employee with day-to-day knowledge of the Company’s affairs and is supporting the Board for ensuring that Board procedures are followed and Board activities are efficiently and effectively conducted.
-These objectives are achieved through adherence to proper Board processes and the timely preparation and dissemination to Directors comprehensive Board meeting agendas and papers.
-She advises the Board on the corporate governance matters, arranges induction programs including briefings on the general and specific duties of directors under legal and regulatory requirements for newly appointed Directors.
-She also facilitates the professional development of Directors.
+These objectives are achieved through adherence to proper Board processes and the timely preparation and dissemination of comprehensive Board meeting agendas and papers to Directors.
+She advises the Board on corporate governance matters, arranges induction programs including briefings on the general and specific duties of directors under legal and regulatory requirements for newly appointed Directors.

 For the year under review, Mrs. Ho has confirmed that she has taken over 15 hours of relevant professional training.